Peeeweee/Project_Grow_a_Garden_Live_Stock_Dashboard/README.md

     -   **Time/Date:** `{lubridate}` for handling timers and timestamps.
 -   **Modularity:** The application is broken into **Shiny Modules** (`calculator_module.R`, `encyclopedia_module.R`, `history_module.R`) for better organization, scalability, and code management.
 -   **Deployment:** Hosted on **shinyapps.io**.

-## 📂 Project Structure

-The repository is organized to support a modular and maintainable Shiny application.

 ## 🚀 Getting Started